hudovisk/client-server-iotivity/README.md

 - Add iotivity package to the build with editing `edison-src/build/conf/local.conf`

-Add one line `IMAGE_INSTALL_append = ” iotivity-dev“` like below image.
-Make sure to keep a space between the opening quote and “iotivity-dev” else you will run into an error with bitbake complaining there is no provider of clloaderiotivity
+Add one line `IMAGE_INSTALL_append = ” iotivity-dev“` like [this image](https://wiki.iotivity.org/_detail/localconf2.png?id=running_sample_codes_in_iotivity_0.9_sdk_on_edison).
+Make sure to keep a space between the opening quote and “iotivity-dev” else you will run into an error with bitbake complaining there is no provider of clloaderiotivity.

 - Build toolchain
 ```